carpentries-incubator/machine-learning-neural-python/episodes/04-create_net.md

 ## Creating a convolutional neural network

 Before training a convolutional neural network, we will first define its architecture.
+The architecture we use in this lesson is intentionally simple.
+It follows common CNN design principles:

+- Repeated use of small convolutional filters (3×3 or 5×5)
+- Max pooling to reduce dimensionality
+- Fully connected layers at the end for classification

+This architecture is loosely inspired by classic CNNs such as LeNet-5 and VGGNet.
+It strikes a balance between performance and clarity.
+It’s small enough to train on a CPU, but expressive enough to learn meaningful features from medical images.

+More complex architectures (like DenseNet) are used in real-world medical imaging applications.
+But for a small dataset and classroom setting, our custom architecture is ideal for learning.

 To make this process modular and reusable, we’ll write a function called `build_model()` using TensorFlow and Keras.

 ```python
 from tensorflow.keras.models import Model